jmkendallbar/ecophys-ecoviz/README.md

 ## Python script usage

-Each python script besides visualize.py can be run from the command-line as main, and has different options which when provided can change its usage.
+Each python script besides visualize.py and feature_generation_utils.py can be run from the command-line as main, and has different options which when provided can change its usage.
 Each make target (besides make download) calls one of these python scripts, as follows:
     - `make features`: python src/features/feature_generation.py
     - `make model`: python src/models/build_model_LGBM.py
     - `make features_extended`: python src/features/feature_generation_extended.py